German submarine U-85 (1941): Sinking

 Numerous men were observed in the water, but no rescue attempt was made until daylight.
 By then, there were no survivors among the 29 bodies floating in life jackets.
 Some of the bodies were wearing civilian clothes, carrying wallets with United States currency and identification cards.
-The bodies were fingerprinted, photographed and buried in a night-time military ceremony at the Hampton National Cemetery.
+The bodies were fingerprinted, photographed, and buried in a nighttime military ceremony at the Hampton National Cemetery.
 U-85 lies in less than 100 ft of water; the United States Navy briefly attempted to salvage her.
 More recent investigation by sport divers has raised questions about Navy reports on the wreck.

 U-85 was the first U-boat loss of "Operation Drumbeat" (Paukenschlag), the offensive off the eastern seaboard of the United States in 1942.